What is WGI

 About Winter Guard International (WGI)

-WGI Sport of the Arts is the world's premier organization producing indoor color guard and percussion ensemble competitions.
+WGI Sport of the Arts is the world's premier organization producing indoor color guard, percussion, and wind ensemble competitions.
 As a non-profit youth organization, WGI serves as the leading governing body of the winter guard and indoor percussion activities.
 It is called the Sport of the Arts because it brings music to life through performance in a competitive format.
 Now entering its 38th year in 2015, the sport continues to evolve and grow.
 There were more than 36,000 participants at the regional level, and more than 12,000 participants at the Sport of the Arts World Championships this past April.

 WGI Sport of the Arts provides a venue for young people to achieve the extraordinary through performance and competition.